project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 At the core of a component is its tasks, in other words how it changes incoming data into a different data outcome.
-To achieve this we use the actions that are set up specificially for this Component.
-These actions are the intensions of the specific component also know as the components intent.
-The components intent is a finate set of methods, unique to each component, that can be applied to the raw data in order to change it in a way that is useful to the outcome of the task.
+To achieve this we use the actions that are set up specifically for this Component.
+These actions are the intentions of the specific component also know as the components intent.
+The components intent is a finite set of methods, unique to each component, that can be applied to the raw data in order to change it in a way that is useful to the outcome of the task.

 In order to get a list of a component’s intent, in this case feature selection, you can use the Python method ``__dir__()``.
-In this case with the transition component ``tr`` we would use the comand ``tr.tools.__dir__()``\ to produce the directory of the components select intent.
+In this case with the transition component ``tr`` we would use the command ``tr.tools.__dir__()``\ to produce the directory of the components select intent.
 Remember this method call can be used in any components intent tools.